mwojnars/hypertag/README.md

   from Python modules, and from the dynamic _context_ of script rendering;
   scripts and modules are arranged into packages;
   with these mechanisms in place, building libraries of reusable components is easy and fun.
+- **Applicability** to different target languages:
+  Hypertag is *not* limited to (X)HTML; rather, by defining new tags, it can be adapted to produce (potentially) any other document description language.

 ## Examples